-We have the power to choose where we are going.
-We have the power to stop trying to get attention from those who hurt us.
-We have the power to stop hating our body, our personality, and the pieces of us that don’t fit in the square hole.
-We can start with loving ourselves, saying “I love my thighs just as they are”, “I love my imperfect smile”, “I love that I snort when I laugh”, “I love me”.
-We can get the truth of the situation into our bones – nobody will ever love us more than we love ourselves.
-It is critically important to our health and happiness – both physical and mental – that we treat ourselves right.
+You have the power to choose where you are going.
+You have the power to stop trying to get attention from those who hurt you most.
+You have the power to stop hating your body, your personality, and the pieces of you that don’t fit in the square hole.
+You can start with loving yourself, saying “I love my thighs just as they are”, “I love my imperfect smile”, “I love that I snort when I laugh”, “I love me”.
+You can get the truth of the situation into your bones – nobody will ever love you more than you love yourself.
+It is critically important to your health and happiness – both physical and mental – that you treat yourself right.

 What if for the rest of this year you devoted yourself to loving you more?
 Your choices will change your life.
 Make peace with your mirror and watch your reflection change.
 The loss of judgment in your eyes.
 The removing of the wrinkles of anxiety across the forehead, that you aren’t good enough.
 The curve of the smile of self confidence, that says you are amazing and you are rocking that outfit.
 The glow of inner peace and love that fills your space with light.
 And – LOL – Best hair day EVER!